TheGreatRambler/TOZ/README.md

 # TOZ
-Tas On Zero: Run TAS on a Raspi Zero
+Tas On Zero: Run TAS on a Raspi Zero.
+Sadly, the hardware required to accomplish this task is not available on the Raspi Zero (I tried driver solutions, no dice), so this project is put on hold indefinitely.

 ## How to install
 For those that need to install Rasbian